 The draft Annual Report and Accounts for the year ended 31 March 2018 is attached.
 The National Audit Office and haysmacintyre (HM) have substantially completed their audit and expect to give an unqualified audit report.
-Their report is item 12(i) and 12(ii) on the agenda.
+Their reports are items 8 and 9 on the agenda.